Hackers News Hackers News

 Various legitimate and trusted services are abused (Source – Group-IB)

-Cloudflare-managed domains, specifically workers.dev and pages.dev, were also heavily abused.
-These platforms provide automatic HTTPS and global routing, and attackers could instantly generate new subdomains whenever older ones were blocked.
+Cloudflare-managed domains, specifically workers.dev and pages.dev, were also extensively abused.
+These platforms offer automatic HTTPS and global routing, allowing attackers to quickly generate new subdomains as older ones were identified and blocked.

 Observed phishing pages on Cloudflare-managed domains (Source - Group-IB)